Insomnia; Narcolepsy; Hypersomnia; Daytime sleepiness; Sleep rhythm; Sleep disruptive behaviors; Jet lag

 - Narcolepsy and other sleep disorders

 - Obesity, especially if it causes obstructive sleep apnea

 When no cause for the sleepiness can be found, it is called idiopathic hypersomnia.

 Problems may also occur when you do not stick to a regular sleep and wake schedule.
 This occurs when people travel between time zones.
 It can also occur with shift workers who are on changing schedules, especially nighttime workers.

 Disorders that involve a disrupted sleep schedule include:

-Allen J. Blaivas, DO, Division of Pulmonary, Critical Care, and Sleep Medicine, VA New Jersey Health Care System, Clinical Assistant Professor, Rutgers New Jersey Medical School, East Orange, NJ.
+Reviewed By: Allen J. Blaivas, DO, Division of Pulmonary, Critical Care, and Sleep Medicine, VA New Jersey Health Care System, Clinical Assistant Professor, Rutgers New Jersey Medical School, East Orange, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.